sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 6. Workaround for "libclntsh.so: file too short" error
 > "SystemExit: DPI-1047: Cannot locate a 64-bit Oracle Client library: \"/function/instantclient_21_5/libclntsh.so: file too short\".
 See https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html for help"

-If the libclntsh.so file is an empty file copy the libclntsh.so.21.1 file with libclntsh.so file.
+If the libclntsh.so is an empty file copy the libclntsh.so.21.1 with libclntsh.so file.
 cp libclntsh.so.21.1 libclntsh.so